 IRCC updates: Frequently Asked Questions

-On January 22, the Honourable Marc Miller, Minister of Immigration, Refugees and Citizenship, announced several measures intended to protect the integrity of Canada's international student program.
+In 2024 and 2025, the Government of Canada has announced several measures intended to protect the integrity of Canada's international student program.

 These measures include:

-• a cap on new study permit applications submitted outside Canada
+• an annual cap on new study permit applications submitted outside Canada

 • a requirement for most study permit applicants to include a letter of attestation from their destination province with their study permit application

-• further adjustments to spousal open work permit eligibility criteria
+• changes to spousal open work permit eligibility criteria

-• a new requirement for international students to apply and be approved for a new study permit before changing learning institutions
+• a requirement for international students to obtain a new study permit when changing schools

 International students are a vital and valued part of UVic’s social fabric, learning environment, and co-curricular life.
 We want to reassure international students that we remain committed to welcoming you to our campus and supporting you through every stage of your studies.